 Social Enterprise Approach

-Scale and sustainability are considered fundamentally important indicators of success for our programmes; however achieving both the afore-mentioned with donor funding alone is not possible due to the fluctuating availability and size of donor funds.
-Therefore, DWN applies a social enterprise approach whenever possible by selling services or products and reinvesting proceeds directly into the respective programmes.
+Scale and sustainability are fundamentally important indicators of success for our programmes.
+However, achieving both with donor funding alone is not possible due to the fluctuating availability and size of donor funds.
+Therefore, DWN applies a social enterprise approach whenever possible, by selling services or products and reinvesting proceeds directly into the respective programmes.
 This allows to sustain growth and long term planning.

-In the ECD programme, we develop, publish and sell children’s books.
-While copies are delivered free-of-charge to disadvantaged communities, we are beginning to sell the same publications to the wider public.
-The income of those sales are reinvested in developing and publishing new publications.
+We develop, publish and sell children’s books.
+While copies are delivered free-of-charge to disadvantaged communities, we sell the same publications to the wider public.
+The income of those sales are reinvested in the early childhood development programme.

 What is a social enterprise approach?